Blog

 Be sure to read The Brewing Environment in our Other Tips & Tricks further down the page!

-Sterilise your brewing jar
+Sterilise your kombucha brewing jar

 1. Use distilled white vinegar and a clean cloth to scrub your kombucha jar.